joshajohnson/Hub20/documents/keyboard-assembly.md

 * 1.5mm allen key
 * Dielectric Grease (to lube stabilisers)

-If you are assembling the barebones version, follow the below steps but omit the acrylic parts.
+If you are assembling the bare-bones version, follow the below steps but omit the acrylic parts.

 ![Parts Required](imgs/assembly-instructions/required-parts.JPG)